๐Ÿ”งIntro to Mechanics

 Why This Matters

-Elastic collisions sit at the heart of mechanics because they represent the "ideal" case where both momentum and kinetic energy are conserved.
-Understanding these collisions gives you the foundation for analyzing everything from gas molecule behavior to particle accelerator experiments.
-You're being tested on your ability to apply conservation laws simultaneously, work with reference frames, and recognize when energy is or isn't conserved in a system.
+Elastic collisions represent the "ideal" case in mechanics where both momentum and kinetic energy are conserved.
+Understanding them gives you the foundation for analyzing everything from gas molecule behavior to particle accelerator experiments.
+You're being tested on your ability to apply conservation laws simultaneously, work with reference frames, and recognize when energy is or isn't conserved.

-Don't just memorize that "elastic means energy is conserved"—know why this matters for problem-solving.
+Don't just memorize that "elastic means energy is conserved."
 Every elastic collision problem requires you to set up two independent equations (momentum and energy) and solve them together.
 Master the underlying principles here, and you'll be equipped to handle the messier inelastic cases too.
-The concepts in this guide—coefficient of restitution, center of mass frame, relative velocity relationships—show up repeatedly in both multiple-choice and free-response questions.
+The concepts in this guide, including coefficient of restitution, center of mass frame, and relative velocity relationships, show up repeatedly on exams.

 Foundational Definitions and Conservation Laws

-Before diving into problem-solving techniques, you need rock-solid understanding of what makes a collision "elastic" and which quantities remain constant.
+Before diving into problem-solving techniques, you need a rock-solid understanding of what makes a collision "elastic" and which quantities stay constant.
 These conservation principles are the equations you'll write first on any collision problem.

 Definition of Elastic Collisions

-• Both momentum and kinetic energy are conserved—this dual conservation is what distinguishes elastic from inelastic collisions
+• Both momentum and kinetic energy are conserved after the collision.
+This dual conservation is what distinguishes elastic from inelastic collisions.

 Conservation of Momentum

-• Vector quantity means you must account for direction; in 2D problems, conserve momentum separately in x and y
+• Momentum is a vector quantity, so you must account for direction.
+In 2D problems, conserve momentum separately in x and y.

-• Equation: p=mvp = mv, where momentum depends on both mass and velocity
+• Each object's momentum is p=mvp = mv, depending on both mass and velocity.

 Conservation of Kinetic Energy

-• Key problem-solving insight: combining this with momentum conservation lets you solve for two unknown final velocities
+• The key problem-solving insight: combining this equation with momentum conservation gives you two equations and two unknowns, which is exactly what you need to solve for both final velocities.

-Compare: Conservation of momentum vs. conservation of kinetic energy—momentum is conserved in all collisions, but kinetic energy conservation is unique to elastic collisions.
-If an FRQ asks you to prove a collision is elastic, show that total KE before equals total KE after.
+Compare: Momentum is conserved in all collisions, but kinetic energy conservation is unique to elastic collisions.
+If a free-response question asks you to prove a collision is elastic, calculate total KE before and after and show they're equal.

 Measuring Elasticity